Zero6992/chatGPT-discord-bot/README.md

   ![image](https://user-images.githubusercontent.com/89479282/206565873-b181e600-e793-4a94-a978-47f806b986da.gif)

-* `replyall mode` the bot will reply to all messages in the server
+* `replyall mode` the bot will reply to all messages in the server without using slash commands

    > **Warning**
    >  In replyall mode, the bot can easily be triggered, causing program malfunctions

 # Setup